jonkarrer/stock_learner/daily_linear_classifier/README.md

 ## Conclusion

 Still not moving the needle.
 This was expected, as predicting stocks is hard.
-I may need to revisist my data, but a simple model like this was expected to not be very accurate.
+I may need to rework my data, but a simple model like this was expected to not be very accurate.
+Random guessing is all that it can do, and my assumption is there is not much predictive power in the data.